Skip to content

 About the programme

-Students participate in interactive skill-building activities through role play and presentation delivery, as part of exploring communication skills used for formal situations.
+Students participate in a range of interactive literacy activities through role play and presentation delivery, to help develop communication skills.

-Volunteers from the business community support students to understand the real life application of literacy in the workplace.
-The volunteers share their career journey, take part in interviews with students and give top tips for presentations.
+Volunteers from a range of organisations support students to understand the real life application of literacy in the workplace.
+The volunteers share their career journey, take part in interviews with students and advice for delivering presentations.

 Development of speaking, listening, teamwork and leadership skills is embedded throughout the programme.
 Participating schools are provided with fully planned resources along with guidance for delivery in lessons.

 Participation is normally for one class of 30 students and comes fully funded and resourced.
-You will also receive free National Literacy Trust premium membership for a year and book gifting per student, or for your school library.
+You will also receive free National Literacy Trust premium membership for a year and a selection of books for students or for your school library.

-We are currently looking for schools in Bradford and London to take part in the KS3 Words for Work programme.
+We are currently looking for schools in to take part in the KS3 Words for Work programme.

 Register interest